AndrewIrwin/data-visualization/docs/133-reproducible-reports.md

 R packages can be obtained from several sources.
 The most common sources are [CRAN](https://cran.r-project.org/), [Bioconductor](http://www.bioconductor.org/), and GitHub.
 The most widely used packages are on CRAN and they are checked regularly to be sure they still work.
 Anyone can distribute a package on GitHub and make it available, but these packages are missing a level of quality control.
 We have not used Bioconductor in this course; it is a CRAN-like repository forcussed on bioinformatics computations.

 Installing a new package from CRAN is easy.
 If you put the appropriate `library` function call in your R markdown document, but you are missing the package, Rstudio will offer to download it for you.
 If the package is on GitHub, Rstudio won't be able to help.
 The usual process is to search for the package on Google, then install it.
 You will help yourself and your colleagues if you write the installation command next to your `library` function call, but preface it with a comment character `#` to stop the code from being executed.
+(There is an example at the top of the source for this file: click on "view source" in the lower right of this window.)

 ## Make your report look good